dbwebb-se/umbridge/docs/README.md

       ],
       "test_command": "dbwebb test --docker {assignment_name} {acr} --download", "update_command": "dbwebb update",
-      "log_file": ".log/test/docker/test-results.ansi"
+      "log_file": ".log/test/docker/test-results.ansi",
+      "ignore_assignments": []
     }
 ```

-This will change the log file's location for the python course.
+This will change so that courses with the name `"python"` will ignore correcting the canvas assignment `"kmom02"`.

 Supported keys are:
  * `git_url` - The link to the course repo.